ghacks Technology News

 Among the data that the attackers managed to steal was a program named Gaia which is also known as Single Sign-On.
 This program enables Google account owners to sign-on just once to use all Google services.

-The Gaia source could be analyzed by the attackers to find new vulnerabilities for future attacks.
+The attackers could analyze the Gaia source to find new vulnerabilities for future attacks.
 Google, only hours after the attack, tightened the security of their computer networks and services to prevent further attacks.

 What do we learn from this?